 In cases where ODASA determine a panel member conflict, the member will not be permitted to participate in any Design Review session relating to that scheme.

 Leading up to Design Review

 The steps leading up to the Design Review session include:

-1. Attend a Pre-lodgement Panel meeting, scheduled with the DTI Planning Officer In this meeting, the ODASA Design Advisor can answer any questions and schedule Design Review sessions.
+1. Attend a Pre-lodgement Panel meeting, scheduled with the DHUD Planning Office can answer any questions and schedule Design Review sessions.